CMPT-276-SPRING-2025/final-project-01-sky/README.md

 - **Final Report**: [Insert Link Here]
 - **GitHub Repository**: [GitHub Repository](https://github.com/CMPT-276-SPRING-2025/final-project-01-sky)

----

 ## ⚖️ License & Usage
 This project is licensed under the MIT license and is intended strictly for educational and training purposes.
 The AI-generated interview questions should be used responsibly for mock interviews only.
 ```

-This is the exact format you can copy and paste into your README file.
-Let me know if you want any changes! 🚀😃